Australia calls on younger people to get virus tests as reopening accelerates

 “As we are freeing up our restrictions, particularly around clubs and hotels and so on, we need (to send) a very powerful message ... that these young people who may think they are invincible are actually not invincible,” he added.

-NSW has recorded a total of 3,086 coronavirus cases and has recorded nearly half the country’s total deaths which local media reports said had risen by one to 102 on Saturday.
-Neighbouring Victoria, where the latest death occurred, reported 10 new infections in the previous day.
+NSW has recorded a total of 3,086 coronavirus cases and has recorded nearly half the country’s total deaths which rose by one to 102 on Saturday.
+No. 2 state Victoria, where the latest death occurred, reported nine new infections in the previous day.
+The third-most populous state, Queensland, reported two new cases.

 Australia’s low number of COVID-19 infections and deaths, relative to many other countries, has been attributed mostly to a closure of national and state borders and a nationwide stay-home order now being unwound by states under a three-step federal plan.